yanjia1777/tp/docs/DeveloperGuide.md

 **Expected**

-- The user would be prompted to choose their item to edit if there are multiple items or confirm their edit.
+- The user would be prompted to choose their Entry to edit if there are multiple Entries or confirm their edit.
-- The input fields of the selected items are updated and there would be a message printed to notify the users that the changes have been made.
+- The input fields of the selected Entries are updated and there would be a message printed to notify the users that the changes have been made.

 **[EXPENSE and INCOME] Example of usage and expected output:**